Rolling Grant

 The easiest way to judge fit is to compare your project against five questions.

-• Is your project clearly linked to one of the GEF focal areas and your country strategy?
+• Is your project clearly linked to one of the GEF focal areas and to the targets and objectives of your country’s Country Programme Strategy?
+Both are required, not one or the other.

 • Do you have documented community engagement, not just theoretical support?